evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 While the infotainment system does not include an app store, it comes with a selection of preinstalled third-party apps that run natively on the car's screen, independent of a connected phone.
 The available apps vary by market but include popular options such as:

 - **Spotify:** Stream millions of songs, playlists, and podcasts directly from your car's infotainment system, providing endless entertainment options for your drive.
-- **Netflix** Enjoy movies and shows right from your vehicle's screen, perfect for entertainment while parked.
+- **Netflix:** Enjoy movies and shows right from your vehicle's screen, perfect for entertainment while parked.
-- **YouTube** Watch your favorite videos, channels, and playlists on your car's infotainment screen, making it easy to stay entertained while parked.
+- **YouTube:** Watch your favorite videos, channels, and playlists on your car's infotainment screen, making it easy to stay entertained while parked.
-- **Twitch** Stream live gaming content or watch your favorite streamers on the go.
+- **Twitch:** Stream live gaming content or watch your favorite streamers on the go.
-- **TIDAL** Enjoy high-fidelity music streaming and exclusive content from your favorite artists, delivering a premium audio experience right to your vehicle.
+- **TIDAL:** Enjoy high-fidelity music streaming and exclusive content from your favorite artists, delivering a premium audio experience right to your vehicle.
-- **TuneIn** Access live radio stations, podcasts, and news from around the world.
+- **TuneIn:** Access live radio stations, podcasts, and news from around the world.

-### Sound system
+### Sound System

 The Tesla Model Y Long Range comes equipped with one sound system option:

-- **Tesla Premium Sound**: This system features 13 speakers and delivers a maximum output of 560 watts.
+- **Tesla Premium Sound:**: This system features 13 speakers and delivers a maximum output of 560 watts.

 Additionally, the model includes 4 USB-C connections as standard.